ThinkbotsAreFree/logo.eno/README.md

 ### typetags

-values can always be type-tagged with a `#type` tag.
+values can be "type-tagged" with a `#type` tag. a typetag is a word starting with a [number sign](https://en.wikipedia.org/wiki/Number_sign) character.

 there can be **several** typetags for 1 value.